Sicincin railway station

 Sicincin Station (SCN, formerly Sitjintjin Station) is a railway station located in Sicincin, 2x11 Enam Lingkung, Padang Pariaman Regency.
-The station, which is located at an altitude of +89 m, is included in the Regional Division II West Sumatra.
+The station, which is located at an altitude of +89 m, is part of the Regional Division II West Sumatra.

-To support railbus transportation that runs on the Lubuk Alung–Kayu Tanam railway segment, this station together with the Kayu Tanam Station have undergone a complete overhaul.
+To support railbus transportation that runs on the Lubuk Alung–Kayu Tanam railway segment, this station, along with the Kayu Tanam Station, have undergone a complete overhaul.

-Only one train service that stop at this station, namely the Lembah Anai railbus, for Kayu Tanam and the destination for Lubuk Alung, was inaugurated on 1 November 2016.
-Starting 6 March 2019, the railbus has been extended to Minangkabau International Airport.
+Only one train service stops at this station, namely the Lembah Anai railbus, which travels to Kayu Tanam and Lubuk Alung, and it was inaugurated on 1 November 2016.
+Starting from 6 March 2019, the railbus was extended to Minangkabau International Airport.

 Services

 There is only one passenger train journey, namely Lembah Anai railbus towards Kayu Tanam and towards Minangkabau.